CenterForAssessment/NCME_Presentations_2015/Adam/WOPE.md

 ##  SGPreports Vignettes

 As part of the package I've created an *unconventional* vignette for the package.
-This contains two markdown files that run through a demonstration of how to create brief reports.
+This contains two markdown files that run through a demonstration of how to create brief reports, along with some additional CSS, JavaScript and bibliographic (.bib) files, images that will be embedded in the report.

+The two .Rmd files show different features of the package:

->-  One is simple.
-This file (Vignette_Simple.Rmd) can be used to render a markdown text file into all four available output formats.
+>-  The first file (Vignette_Simple.Rmd) is relatively simple, but it can be used to render all four available output formats.

 >-  The second file (Vignette_Complex_HTML.Rmd) contains more complex use cases, such as the ability to include interactive charts and plots.
-Given the complexity of many of these features, this example report can only be rendered in HTML.
+Given the nature of many of these features, this example report can only be rendered in HTML.

->-  Loading the SGPreports package and running this script will produce a file directory in your current working directory, change your working directory to it, and prints out a message with some instructions.
+>-  Loading the SGPreports package and running the `getVignette` script will produce a file directory in your current working directory, change your working directory to it, and prints out a message with some instructions.

 ```
 require('SGPreports')